• Features

 Target content for better engagement

-Omnisend’s data shows automated emails achieve 33% click-to-purchase rates versus 5.5% for broadcasts.
-The difference comes from reaching the right person at the right moment.
+Omnisend’s data show that automated emails achieve a 33% click-to-purchase rates versus 5.5% for broadcasts.
+The difference comes from the possibility of reaching the right person at the right moment.

-Match content to segments.
 Electronics buyers need different messaging than fashion customers.
 First-time purchasers require education, while repeat buyers want loyalty rewards.
 Relevance drives engagement, and engagement keeps you out of spam.
+A few tactics can help ensure relevance.

 Use professional templates